 The aim is to take a closer look at the ideological capture of NPR.
 Matt Thornton and I will analyze NPR segments, have behind-the-scenes commentary from people who’ve worked at NPR, hear stories from listeners as to why they stopped listening and donating to NPR, and explain what you can do to push back and restore journalistic integrity.

-In addition to our show, we also have the below Reverse Pledge Drive, your submitted video testimonials from when you stopped listening to NPR, and merchandise at cost.
+In addition to our show, you can also submit video testimonials from when you stopped listening to NPR and purchase merchandise at cost.

 I’m looking for short videos from former listeners explaining why they stopped listening to NPR.
 You can record the video on your phone or laptop.
 Nothing fancy, and maximum length is three minutes—just look into the camera and be honest and sincere.
 Was it a particular story?
 Did you stop listening because of the way an event was covered?
 What did you think?
 How did you feel?